dorotheekar/choropleth-ipcc-projections/README.md

 The provided maps are based on Eurocordex NetCDF files on adjusted IPCC models (https://www.euro-cordex.net/060378/index.php.en) and display the number of days the meteorological variable is above the threshold (example : Maximum daily max temperature > 30°c).
 Variable, threshold and time intervall are to be chosen by user.
-Some custom localization markers can be added.
+Some custom localization markers can be added (edit the caracteristics in ```locations.csv```)

 ### Table of contents